Posts

 2. External Upset (EU)

-• Description: External Upset (EU) involves increasing the thickness of the pipe wall at the external diameter of the pipe ends.
+• Description: External Upset (EU) involves increasing the pipe wall’s thickness at the pipe ends’ external diameter.

 • Purpose: This process strengthens the pipe ends and enhances their durability, especially in areas where the drill pipe is most likely to experience wear and impact.